-Amenities were widely advertised for Margarita Place neighborhood, including electricity, graded streets, pressured water and shaded areas.
-Because there were many subdivisions platted around the same time as Margarita Place, including Medlock Place at 3rd and Central Avenues, Pleasant Place, at 19th and Roosevelt, and Washington Park, between Washington, Madison and 24th, sub-dividers needed to remain competitive by offering as many modern conveniences as possible.
+There were many subdivisions platted around the same time as Margarita Place, including Medlock Place at 3rd and Central Avenues, Pleasant Place, at 19th and Roosevelt, and Washington Park, between Washington, Madison and 24th.
+Sub-dividers needed to remain competitive by offering as many modern conveniences as possible.

 Margarita Place, as well as other subdivisions, was also ideally located in what was at that time, a purely residential part of the city.